gonellcl1/705.603_claribelgonell/README.md

   docker pull gonellcl/705.603_cgonell:latest
   ```
 * select RUN
 * Run a new container for the image.
-There are no ports exposed in the repository image
+There are no ports exposed in the repository image.
+* The image is now in your host docker repository

 <!-- CONTACT -->